-The remote entry features only operate with the ignition in the 1 (LOCK) or 2 (OFF) position.
+The remote entry lock/unlock feature operates in any ignition position except start.
+The panic feature operates with the key in the off position.
 If there are problems with the remote entry system, make sure to take ALL remote entry transmitters with you to the authorized dealer in order to aid in troubleshooting the problem.